MeltwaterArchive/storyplayer/v2/learn/fundamentals/understanding-system-under-test.md

 ---
 layout: v2/learn-fundamentals
 title: Understanding The System Under Test
-prev: '<a href="../../learn/fundamentals/understanding-stories.html">Prev: Understanding Stories</a>'
+prev: '<a href="../../learn/fundamentals/service-stories.html">Prev: Service Stories</a>'
 next: '<a href="../../learn/fundamentals/understanding-test-environments.html">Next: Understanding Test Environments</a>'
 ---
 # Understanding The System Under Test

 Storyplayer runs [stories](understanding-stories.html) that test a specific [system under test](understanding-system-under-test.html) running inside a specific [test environment](understanding-test-environments.html).

 Support for _systems under test_ is a new feature for Storyplayer v2.0.
+You can now write tests for different versions of your system under test, so that you don't lose the ability to test older versions as time goes on.

 ## What Is A System Under Test?